tanner-johnson2718/ESP32_Deluminator/README.md

 * Set up the esp-idf build env as we describe [here](https://github.com/tanner-johnson2718/PI_JTAG_DBGR/blob/master/writeups/Init_PI_JTAG_Test.md#esp-32-set-up)
     * This page also describes how to set up JTAG debugging with a Raspberry Pi 4 model B. This is recommended if one does any ESP 32 development as it gives one intruction level stepping with a 45 dollar Raspberri PI.
+* The block diagram below gives a good high level overview of the software components of this system:

 ```
 |-------------------|                   |--------------------|